What Are Shin Splints, and How Do You Prevent Them?

 The first step to dealing with shin splints is to do everything in your power to avoid them from happening in the first place.
 Follow these tips to prevent shin splints.

-• Shorten your running stride.
+- Shorten your running stride.
 Runners with shin splints often take longer strides than necessary, which is especially problematic for overpronators, according to Robert Forster, P.T., a physical therapist in Santa Monica, California, and co-author of Healthy Running Step by Step.
 The deep muscles in the back of your lower leg get fatigued, which puts more strain on the tendons and ultimately leads to more stress on the bone.
-The fix: Shorten your stride and increase your cadence to keep up the same pace.
+The fix: Shorten your stride and increase your cadence to maintain the same pace.

 Shin Splints Treatment

-As much as you might try to prevent shin splints from occurring in the first place, sometimes you’ll find yourself with some lower leg pain.
+As much as you might try to prevent shin splints from occurring in the first place, sometimes you’ll find yourself with some lower-leg pain.
 When that happens, the first step should be to stop or cut way back on any activities involving impact, such as running, plyometrics, or dancing.
 The longer you continue with your normal activities, the longer it will take to heal the shin splints, says Swedan.
 And since there is a bit of swelling that occurs with shin splints, icing your shins can help to relieve the pain, although it might not get rid of the pain forever.
 Otherwise, proper exercises and stretches can help alleviate the pain more permanently.

 Exercises and Stretches for Shin Splints